 Support for Memory Challenges Beyond Tutoring

-Students with memory challenges struggle recalling information, facts, connecting previous learning to new learning, following directions, and understanding what they’ve read.
+People with memory challenges struggle recalling information, connecting previous learning to new learning, following directions, and understanding what they’ve read.

 Types of Memory Challenges

-Long-Term Memory Challenges: Characteristics include relying heavily on rote memorization, trouble recalling previously learned information and connecting to newly learned information, taking a long time to recall previously learned facts or procedures.
+Long-term memory challenges: characteristics include relying heavily on rote memorization, trouble recalling previously learned information and connecting to newly learned information, and taking a long time to recall previously learned facts or procedures; these challenges can be categorized as auditory, visual, or kinesthetic

-Working Memory Challenges: Characteristics include trouble following directions, completing tasks that require many steps, reading comprehension, written expression, problem solving, and comparing and contrasting.
+Working memory challenges: characteristics include trouble following directions (especially if they are given in multiple steps to complete), completing tasks that require many steps, reading comprehension, written expression, problem solving, and comparing and contrasting

 Common Issues Associated with Memory Challenges

-Math Skills: Students may struggle remembering math facts, how to perform mathematical operations, or solve word problems.
+Math skills: Students may struggle remembering math facts, how to perform mathematical operations, or how to solve word problems.

 Teaching strategies for following written, oral and multi-step instructions successfully in fun, multisensory ways.